SecretJ12/IsabelleTimingFunctions/README.md

 With the keyword `equations` you can specify theorems proofing another probably easier version of the terms.
 An example can be found in `test/T_Splay_Tree.thy`

+To convert mutual recursive functions, you need to provide all all depending functions.
+This cannot be used to convert multiple not already mutual recursive functions at once.

 The prefix for timing functions can be changed with the config string `time_prefix`
 ```Isabelle
 declare [[time_prefix = "T'_"]]